 I was born and raised in the heart of Canada’s rural tobacco country in Norfolk County in southern Ontario.
 My undergraduate studies were in Psychology (with a minor in Biology) at McMaster University in Hamilton, Ontario.
-My graduate studies were in Psychology at the University of Lethbridge in Lethbridge, Alberta.
+My honors thesis work was conducted with Martin Daly, who was instrumental in fostering my love of science.
+My graduate studies were in Psychology at the University of Lethbridge in Lethbridge, Alberta, where I worked under the supervision of Martin Lalumière, a talented scientist and a wonderful mentor.
 I defended my doctoral dissertation with great distinction in December 2010, and was formally awarded my Ph.D. in May 2011.
-I received the Governor General’s Academic Gold Medal for my doctoral work (one of the highest academic honours in Canada).
+I received the Governor General’s Academic Gold Medal for my doctoral work.

-From 2011-2012 I was a postdoctoral research fellow in the Department of Psychology (in the Applied Social Psychology and Industrial/Organizational Psychology areas) at the University of Guelph.
+From 2011-2012 I was a postdoctoral research fellow in the Department of Psychology (in the Applied Social Psychology and Industrial/Organizational Psychology areas) at the University of Guelph, where I worked with Pat Barclay and Leanne Son Hing (I run out of superlatives to describe my mentors here – I’ve been incredibly fortunate over my entire career to work with talented and lovely people).
 I was externally funded by fellowships from NSERC and the Ontario Problem Gambling Research Centre.
 I started as an Assistant Professor at the Hill/Levene Schools of Business at the University of Regina in November 2012, and received tenure (and promotion to Associate Professor) in July 2017.
 I am also cross-appointed as an Associate Member of the Department of Psychology.